 During your follow-up visit with the nurse practitioner, he or she:

-- identifies and helps you manage any side effects of cancer or its treatment
+- identifies and helps you manage any side effects

 - makes screening referrals for other cancers when appropriate